 Day 1 - South Coast Marvels

-Our two-day tour takes us along the beautiful south shore of Iceland.
 Our first stop is at Seljalandsfoss, a very photogenic waterfall that plunges from ancient sea cliffs down over 60 m to a shallow pool.
 It is possible to take a walk behind the waterfall and enjoy the beautiful scenery from there.
 The water comes from the infamous volcano and glacier Eyjafjallajökull.

 Our next stop will be at Skogar where we will see the Skogafoss Waterfall.
 It's also 60 m in height and is considered by many to be one of the most beautiful waterfalls in Iceland.
 Make note of another secret keeper: Myrdalsjokull Glacier is hiding Katla.
 She's a very explosive and active volcano.